 - 3.12 The NPPF states that for a site to be considered deliverable, it should be available now, offer a suitable location for development now, and be achievable with a realistic prospect that housing will be delivered on site within 5 years.
-In this regard it can be acceptable to include sites without permission in the supply if there is clear evidence that a site is deliverable. - 3.13 There are 2 deliverable SHLAA sites included in the database these are Selby-84 and Ulleskelf-6. - 3.14 The planning application at Selby-84 (Portholme Road, Selby) had a FULM application pending consideration at the end of the financial year and is within the development limits of a settlement classed as the Principal Town in the Core Strategy.
-This application has since been permitted on 29th April 2020. - 3.15 The planning application at Ulleskelf-6, (RAF Church Fenton, Busk Lane, Church Fenton) has a FULM application pending decision and is within the development limits. - 3.16 The deliverable SHLAA sites have a total gross capacity of 278.
-The total amount of dwellings that can be delivered in the next 5 years is 200.
+In this regard it can be acceptable to include sites without permission in the supply if there is clear evidence that a site is deliverable. - 3.13 As of the 31st March 2021, there were no sites of this type.